 Our partners at the Population Health Institute have created and curated some must-read COVID-19 resources that focus on the social determinants of health and equity.

 We strongly encourage you to use these maps, along with other available data, information and resources when planning COVID-19 responses or any other efforts to improve the overall health of your community.

-County Health Rankings and Roadmaps has a wealth of information that can help you form a more complete view of your community’s needs and all the factors that may influence health.
-It will also help you to assess your needs and available resources, focus on what is most important in your community, choose effective policies and programs and take ultimately action.
+County Health Rankings and Roadmaps and What Works for Health have a wealth of information that can help you form a more complete view of your community’s needs and all the factors that may influence health.
+They will also help you to assess your needs and available resources, focus on what is most important in your community, choose effective policies and programs and take ultimately action.